Yellow Fever In Africa

 - Yellow Fever vaccine may only be obtained at approved vaccination centres.

-- Yellow Fever vaccination requires a booster after 10 years.
+- NEW As of 11 July 2016 Yellow Fever vaccination does NOT require a booster after 10 years.

 - Confusion still exists as to which countries require a compulsory Yellow Fever certificate.
 A Yellow Fever Certificate is the ONLY internationally regulated certificate.
 The WHO recommends it for all travellers to endemic areas, as well as for those coming from an endemic area to an area of potential transmission.
 The purpose of the certificate is not only to protect the traveller but to also protect those in areas of the world where infection is possible.